BrainCrumbz/AWATTS/README.md

 Install dependencies:

-First time project is opened in VS, thanks to NTVS, Visual Studio should suggest you right away to update dependencies found.
+First time project is opened, you should install found client-side dependencies.
-If that's not the case, you can fire off `install` task from Npm Task Runner Explorer, or run `npm install` in console the old way, from web project root directory:
+You can fire off `install` task from Npm Task Runner Explorer, or run `npm install` in console the old way, from web project root directory:

 ~~~bash
 cd src\WebPackAngular2TypeScript